haiyu-wei/HPML_Project/README.md

 and targeted suggestions to resolve graph compilation errors efficiently.
 Our work combines structured error classification with LLM-powered feedback, enabling developers to address issues with greater clarity and reduced effort.

-The code repository contains Copy_of_graphbreak.ipynb, which contains our work in detailing a taxonomy of graph breaks, Graph_Detector_LLM_Explanation_API_Configured.ipynb, which employs the Gemini API to prompt engineer and process the explanations provided by PyTorch, and graphbreak-taxonomy.pdf, which provides a detailed list of our taxonomy results.
+The code repository contains graphbreak-taxonomy.ipynb, which contains our work in detailing a taxonomy of graph breaks, Graph_Detector_LLM_Explanation_API_Configured.ipynb, which employs the Gemini API to prompt engineer and process the explanations provided by PyTorch, and graphbreak-taxonomy.pdf, which provides a detailed list of our taxonomy results.